xrstf/guzzle.github.com/_sources/plugins/backoff-plugin.txt

 The BackoffPlugin's constructor accepts a ``Guzzle\Plugin\Backoff\BackoffStrategyInterface`` object that is used to determine when a retry should be issued and how long to delay between retries.
-The above code example shows how to attach a BackoffPlugn to a client that is pre-configured to retry failed 500 and 503 responses using truncated exponential backoff (emulating the behavior of Guzzle 2's ExponentialBackoffPlugin).
+The above code example shows how to attach a BackoffPlugin to a client that is pre-configured to retry failed 500 and 503 responses using truncated exponential backoff (emulating the behavior of Guzzle 2's ExponentialBackoffPlugin).